-In respects other than provided for in this section of the agreement, the terms of the insurance company in question and the provisions of the Act on Insurance Contracts No. 30/2004 shall apply.
+In respects other than provided for in this section of the Agreement, the terms of the insurance company in question and the applicable provisions as are contained in the Act on Insurance Contracts No. 30/2004 shall apply.

 8.6.8.
 Effective term of compensation amounts